 Standard Analysis Files

 These data files provide patient-specific data from the USRDS database to support ESRD research.
 User must sign a data release agreement with NIH and provide documentation of approval from an Institutional Review Board (IRB).
-More information is provided on our Products page and in the Researcher's Guide to the USRDS Database.
+More information is provided in the Researcher's Guide to the USRDS Database.

-To submit a question to the USRDS Coordinationg Center please use the data request form.
+To submit a question to the USRDS Coordinating Center please use the data request form.